sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 ## 2019.01.15
 Yesterday's work on the book was just cleaning up some writing I did in 4thewords > Github transition.

+This morning I spent about 30 minutes hammering out a plot spreadsheet.
+This still may not be the right tool but it's definitely highlighting the parts I'm worried about and that aren't quite working.
+I"m going through the Plot.md document now and seeing what I can cut out of it, what's wrong, what's an open question, etc.  I'm at about 4300 words and want to get that slimmed way down.

+I still have no place to track...facts.
+Like: The Delvers have a special decoction of the fungus (if they do).
+That's not a plot point.
+Maybe the fungus needs a character sheet?

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling